MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 <!-- TODO: Screenshot device with powershell as the default system shell -->

 You can leave the reference device with *powershell.exe* as your custom shell and proceed to [Quickstart: Sysprep and capture the reference device image and deploy to a new device](quickstart-sysprep-capture-deploy.md).
-To revert the system back to the *explorer.exe* shell, run the following commands:
+To revert the system back to the *explorer.exe* shell, do the following:

 1. From the current shell, open an Administrative Windows PowerShell Prompt: